Saturday, May 30, 2020

 Dear Members of the MSM Community,

-There have been times in the past when I have felt it necessary to write to the MSM Community following incidents occurring in New York City (terrorist attacks in Chelsea and on the Westside Highway in 2016 and 2017) and elsewhere in the country (terrorist attacks in Dayton, Ohio and El Paso, Texas), and MSM.
+There have been times in the past when I have felt it necessary to write to the MSM Community following incidents occurring in New York City (terrorist attacks in Chelsea and on the Westside Highway in 2016 and 2017) and elsewhere in the country (terrorist attacks in Dayton, Ohio, and El Paso, Texas), and MSM.
 Unfortunately, I am once again moved to reach out to you, this time in response to events unfolding on the national stage.

 We are in the middle of a pandemic that is occupying the minds of most Americans, and the last subject I expected to have to address during this public health crisis is yet another egregious demonstration of this country’s endemic racism.
 “Isms” and “phobias” of all types – sexism, antisemitism, Islamophobia, ageism, heterosexism/homophobia, ableism, etc. – not only cultivate an unlevel playing field for both personal and professional success but are horrible agents of harm.
 Collectively, these prejudices hold back people from being their full and best selves; they are fueled by irrational fear and hatred of “the other;” and they are perpetuated to keep people “in their place.”
 They frequently lead to violence and, as we’ve seen so often, death.
 However, here in America and beyond, it is one ‘ism’ – racism – that is one of the most pervasive and dangerous form of hatred and a powerful and persistent tool of systemic oppression.